 |Level||How Long Since the Corpse Died (for default 10 minute conversation)|

 Note, the Revenant cannot force the dead to converse with her.
 The dead conversation partner can break off the exchange when it likes.
-However, this rarely happens if the Revenant makes offerings—whatever offerings (food, alcohols, sacrifices, honey, blood) are common in her culture.
+However, this rarely happens if the Revenant makes offerings—of whatever type (food, alcohols, sacrifices, honey, blood) are common in her culture.

-Crypt Regeneration: When the revenant is underground, she is able to regenerate 1hp per turn (of any damage save fire damage, or damage with silver or magical weapons) as long as she is making direct contact with the the ground or walls.
+Crypt Regeneration: When the revenant is underground, she is able to regenerate 1hp per turn (of any damage save fire damage, or damage with silver or magical weapons) as long as she is making direct contact with the the earth or stone, including worked stone.

 Soul Eating: The Revenant can rip the life energy directly from other undead.
 She is capable of absorbing up to double her normal hit points from other Revenants.
 Requires a bare-handed touch (successful hit roll), and the Revenant can steal 1d4hp a turn per level of the Revenant.